 Knowing how to build a tribe that Seth Godin defines as “A group of people connected to one another, connected to a leader, and connected to an idea” is what will allow you to stand out in a crowded market.
 And the internet is crowded – you will need to stand out if you want to see success.

 Discovering Your Superpower is the first step to Tribe Building

-What you will learn today about discovering your superpower is the very first step – the absolutely first thing you should do when thinking about starting a blog or podcast.
+What you will learn today about discovering your superpower is the very first step – the very first thing you should do when thinking about starting a blog or podcast.
 Community is everything online.
 If you don’t have a loyal community – even a small one – you won’t see success.

 Discovering your superpower is essential if you are to build a tribe of followers online.
 It is not just the first step you should take, but something you should continually refine as you grow.
 I call it “Discovering Your Superpower” because we can make some fun analogies with that.

 I’ve created a free worksheet to help you discover your superpower so you can start building your loyal tribe online!
 Click below to access it:

 Why people are attracted to superheros